Maximum usable frequency

-The ionization of the atmosphere varies with time of day and season as well as with solar conditions, so the upper frequency limit for skywave communication varies on an hourly basis.
-MUF is a median frequency, defined as the highest frequency at which skywave communication is possible 50% of the days in a month, as opposed to the lowest usable high frequency (LUF) which is the frequency at which communication is possible 90% of the days, and the Frequency of optimum transmission (FOT).
+The ionization of the atmosphere varies with time of day and season as well as with solar conditions, so the upper frequency limit for skywave communication varies throughout the day.
+MUF is a median frequency, defined as the highest frequency at which skywave communication is possible 50% of the days in a month, as opposed to the lowest usable high frequency (LUF) which is the frequency at which communication is possible 90% of the days, and the frequency of optimum transmission (FOT).

 Typically the MUF is a predicted number.
 Given the maximum observed frequency (MOF) for a mode on each day of the month at a given hour, the MUF is the highest frequency for which an ionospheric communications path is predicted on 50% of the days of the month.

 On a given day, communications may or may not succeed at the MUF.
 Commonly, the optimal operating frequency for a given path is estimated at 80 to 90% of the MUF.
 As a rule of thumb the MUF is approximately 3 times the critical frequency.

 where the critical frequency is the highest frequency reflected for a signal propagating directly upward and θ is the angle of incidence.